Bill & Barbara Whitman Club in Indiantown

 The Club features a full-size gymnasium, performing arts space, learning and technology labs, a kitchen, and plenty of space to build and develop the potential of Indiantown’s most extraordinary asset — its children.
-We do this through out programs in Education & Career Development; Character Leadership Development; Health and Life Skills; the Arts; Sports; and Fitness and Recreation.
+We do this through our programs in Education & Career Development; Character Leadership Development; Health & Life Skills; the Arts; Sports; and Fitness & Recreation.

 Registration Form (English)

 Certified teachers administer small-group literacy instruction to struggling readers in first through third grade.
 Pre and post-program assessments are conducted to measure youth success in each program.

 This program teaches Club members the Six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring, and Citizenship.

 Cyber Safety/ NetSmartz

 NetSmartz is a program for Club members ages 6 - 18.
 Members participate in 15 online sessions that teach them techniques to sidestep risks and exploitation while using the Internet.

 Under the guidance of a Club Director and Teen Program Specialist, small groups of teens meet together and brainstorm ways to improve their Club and community.
 The Keystone Club affords teens the opportunity to gain valuable leadership and service experience through academic success, career exploration, and community service.